Bassem Srarfi

-Bassem Srarfi (بسام الصرارفي; born 25 June 1997) is a Tunisian professional footballer who plays as a midfielder for Kuwaiti club Al-Arabi and the Tunisia national team.
+Bassem Srarfi (بسام الصرارفي; born 25 June 1997) is a Tunisian professional footballer who plays as a winger for Tunisian club Club Africain and the Tunisia national team.

 Club career

 Early career

 Srarfi started in the youth ranks of Tunisian clubs Stade Tunisien and Club Africain respectively, he subsequently made his first-team debut for the latter on 20 November 2015 in a Tunisian Ligue Professionnelle 1 draw against EGS Gafsa.
 Three games later, Srarfi scored his first professional goal in a 2–2 draw away to Hammam-Lif.

 Nice

 On 1 February 2017, Srarfi joined Ligue 1 side Nice.
 The transfer was subject to international clearance, but it was successfully approved hours later by the French Football Federation and Tunisian Football Federation.
 He made his Nice debut on 24 February in Ligue 1 against Montpellier.
 He has also featured for Nice II in the Championnat National 2.
 His first goal in French football came for Nice II, in a loss to Stade Montois on 28 October.

 On 29 November 2017, he scored his first goal for Nice's first team in Ligue 1, helping his team to a 2–1 win against Toulouse in stoppage time.